0xDBFB7/ceramic/documents/furnace_quick.md

 (Note that, confusingly, both PVAc, poly(vinyl acetate), and PVOH, poly(vinyl alcohol), are each often referred to as 'PVA', despite having completely different properties.
 Standard white glues are an emulsion of primarily PVAc and some PVOH).

-Alginates are a pretty neat tunable binder; the molecules cross-link together whenever a Ca+ or Mg+ ion is present in solution, meaning that the viscosity and trigger can be tuned with various chelators or solvents @Fabrication2003.
+Alginates are a pretty neat tunable binder; the molecules cross-link together whenever a $\text{Ca}^{2+}$ or $\text{Mg}^{2+}$ ion is present in solution, meaning that the viscosity and trigger can be tuned with various chelators or ionic salts @Fabrication2003.

 Glutinous rice flour @Study2014 is the strongest readily-available gel-casting binder that I'm aware of.

-I have, however, had much better results from low-pressure injection molding with a paraffin wax binder.
+I have, however, had much better results from so-called low-pressure injection molding with a 15\% paraffin wax binder.
 Several suitable binders are discussed in @EVALUATION1965.
 A plastic syringe suffices for injection.

 ![](images/furnace/Screenshot from 2019-06-03 20-11-28.png){ width=50% }